petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 # Privacy Policy
 Last revised on: March 20, 2026.

-Petaverse (“Petaverse”, “us”, “our”, and “we”) offers smart GPS-enabled pet collars and other accessories for pets, related GPS-tracking, Real-Time Heart Rate Monitoring and activity monitoring services for such pet collars that we offer via desktop and mobile applications (“services”) and other content and features for Petaverse Products and Petaverse Services, including website (the “Websites”) and mobile applications (“Apps”).
+Petaverse (“Petaverse”, “us”, “our”, and “we”) offers smart GPS-enabled pet collars and other accessories for pets, related GPS-tracking, Real-Time Pulse Monitoring and activity monitoring services for such pet collars that we offer via desktop and mobile applications (“services”) and other content and features for Petaverse Products and Petaverse Services, including website (the “Websites”) and mobile applications (“Apps”).
 The Petaverse Products, Petaverse Services, Apps and Websites collectively are referred to herein as the “Petaverse Offerings”.

 We take your privacy and data security seriously.
 This privacy policy (“Privacy Policy”) is meant to help you understand what information we collect, how we use such information, and the recipients with whom we share such information.